 Could I Have an STI?

-STIs are spread through all types of sex including oral, anal, and vaginal sex.
-Most often STIs are spread through unprotected sex (no condom), but some STIs can spread even with condom use.
+STIs are spread through all types of sex including oral (i.e. giving or receiving head, blow job), anal, and vaginal sex.
+STIs can also be spread by sharing needles used for drugs, medications or self-tattooing.
+Some STIs can spread even with condom use.